-On January 29, 2014, MTA issued \$100 of Triborough Bridge and Tunnel Authority General Revenue Bond Anticipation Notes ("BANS"), Series 2014A, to finance approved capital projects for MTA

-Bridges and Tunnels' own facilities.
+On January 29, 2014, MTA issued \$100 of Triborough Bridge and Tunnel Authority General Revenue Bond Anticipation Notes ("BANS"), Series 2014A, to finance approved capital projects for MTA Bridges and Tunnels' own facilities.
 The Series 2014A BANS were issued as tax-exempt fixed-rate notes with a final maturity of May 15, 2015.
-The transaction closed on February 6, 2014.

 On January 30, 2014, MTA issued \$250 of Triborough Bridge and Tunnel Authority General Revenue Bonds, Series 2014A, to finance approved capital projects for MTA Bridges and Tunnels' own facilities.
 The Series 2014A bonds were issued as tax-exempt fixed-rate bonds with a final maturity of November 15, 2044.
-The transaction closed on February 6, 2014.